Alethio/ethereum-lite-explorer/README.md

 ```

 #### With Ganache
-First of all, if you do not have it, download and install [Ganache](https://truffleframework.com/ganache) which will give you wour own personal test chain.
+First of all, if you do not have it, download and install [Ganache](https://truffleframework.com/ganache) which will give you your own personal test chain.

 After setting up and starting Ganache, update the `.env.local` file and set `VUE_APP_NODE_URL` to `'http://localhost:7545'`.